OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### Accessing the Device Shell

 One of the most common things you do when testing an app is accessing the device shell.
-In this section we'll see how to access the Android shell both and remotely from your host computer with/without a USB cable and from the device itself.
+In this section we'll see how to access the Android shell both remotely from your host computer with/without a USB cable and locally from the device itself.

 ##### Remote Shell

-In order to connect to the shell of an Android device from your host computer, [adb](https://developer.android.com/studio/command-line/adb "Android Debug Bridge") is usually your first tool of choice (unless you prefer to use remote SSH access, e.g. [via Termux](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server "Using the SSH server")).
+In order to connect to the shell of an Android device from your host computer, [adb](https://developer.android.com/studio/command-line/adb "Android Debug Bridge") is usually your tool of choice (unless you prefer to use remote SSH access, e.g. [via Termux](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server "Using the SSH server")).

 For this section we assume that you've properly enabled Developer Mode and USB debugging as explained in "Testing on a Real Device".
 Once you've connected your Android device via USB, you can access the remote device's shell by running: